Westhaven Gold (CVE:WHN) Trading Up 51.5% – Here’s Why

 Here are the key news stories impacting Westhaven Gold this week:

-- Positive Sentiment: Definitive earn?in with Dundee Corporation: Westhaven secured an agreement under which Dundee can invest up to C$85 million to advance Westhaven’s Spences Bridge gold projects.
-That level of outside capital materially de?risks funding for exploration and development, brings a well?known partner and technical/financial firepower, and should accelerate drill programs and project value discovery.
-Westhaven Secures Up to C$85 Million Dundee Earn-In to Advance Spences Bridge Gold Projects
+- Positive Sentiment: Westhaven retained Peterson Capital to run an investor?relations push, which could increase market visibility and trading liquidity if the campaign attracts new investors.
+Westhaven Grants Stock Options and Retains Peterson Capital for Investor Relations Push

-- Positive Sentiment: Increased market attention / volume: Financial media flagged WHN as a “stock in play,” bringing fresh investor interest and likely higher trading volume and liquidity — a near?term technical boost that can amplify moves tied to company news and drill updates.
+- Positive Sentiment: Westhaven was featured as a “stock in play” in recent media coverage, which tends to boost short?term volume and can amplify price moves as traders and retail investors react.
 Stocks in play: Westhaven Gold Corp.

-- Negative Sentiment: Execution and dilution risks remain: earn?in deals typically involve staged expenditures and may require share issuances or give the partner a majority interest if milestones are met.
-Outcomes depend on exploration success, commodity prices and specific earn?in terms — investors should watch transaction details, dilution mechanics and upcoming drill results.
+- Neutral Sentiment: The company granted 400,000 incentive stock options to an officer — a standard corporate compensation step that is small relative to the company’s total shares outstanding and unlikely to meaningfully dilute holders in the near term.
+Westhaven Grants Stock Options and Retains Peterson Capital for Investor Relations Push

+- Negative Sentiment: Liquidity and fundamentals remain concerns: Westhaven shows a very low reported current ratio (0.07) and is loss?making (negative P/E), which means the company may need external financing for exploration or operations — a potential source of dilution or downward pressure if capital terms are unfavorable.
+(Company financials and trading data)

 Westhaven Gold Company Profile